 SNI funds surgical missions and provides necessary supplies needed to repair birth defects, with a focus on cleft lips, cleft palates and other conditions requiring surgical intervention such as burns, tumors or other genetic defects.
 The surgeries are free of charge and are available to children who would otherwise go untreated.
 For as little as $500 per surgery, a child who once lived with shame will be given the gift of a happier and healthier life.

-Two years ago, we debuted the JROB Community Service Award.
+In 2016, we debuted the JROB Community Service Award.
 Campers who complete 25 hours of community service prior to camp receive a $300 discount to any Intensive Camp.
-In 2017, the second annual program was a huge success, with 19 wrestlers volunteering for 23 organizations for a total of more than 475 hours of community service!
-Click here to learn more about the campers who participated in 2017 and their activities.
+In 2018, the third annual program was a huge success, with 20 wrestlers volunteering for a total of more than 500 hours of community service.

 On March 4, 2018, JROB Wrestling Camps, in partnership with Saint Thomas Academy, hosted the inaugural J Robinson Wrestling Classic.
 500 wrestlers ages Pre-K through 8th competed.
 All proceeds from the tournament benefit Minnesota-based United Heroes League, a charity that makes it financially possible for children in military families to participate in and experience athletic competition.
 In 2018, this resulted in more than $11,000 being raised for the charity.